giellalt/giellalt.github.io/proof/index.md

 This page documents how to build and test spellcheckers based on the GiellaLT language models.

+## Overview of available spellers

+- [Speller overview](spelling/SpellerOverview.html) — Overview of all spellcheckers grouped by maturity, geography and language family

 ## Publikations and links to speller applications
 - [Publications on GiellaLT proofing tools](proofresearch/OurPublicationsOnProofingResearch.html) and